dc03/matty/README.md

 # matty

 Matty is a small C++ library consisting of two classes:
-- `matty::DynamicMatrix`: a dynamically-sized matrix of integers
+- `matty::DynamicMatrix`: a dynamically-sized matrix of either integers or floats
 - `matty:FixedMatrix4`: a 4x4 matrix of either integers or floats

-Note: `matty::DynamicMatrix` is much weaker than `matty::FixedMatrix4` as it contains less methods and only accepts integers

 ## Example